neatnik/omg.lol/info/Account/passkeys.md

 Fancy praise for the tech aside, passkeys are also a super simple replacement for passwords.
 And they can also replace usernames, too! omg.lol’s implementation allows you to sign in with the single click of a button, skipping username, password, and even your 2FA (if enabled).
 Because of the security involved in passkeys, these traditional authentication inputs are simply not needed.
 Welcome to the future.

-## Beta implementation
+## Status

-omg.lol’s passkeys implementation is in beta, or maybe even something more akin to a very rough alpha.
+**omg.lol’s passkeys implementation is currently in beta**, or maybe even something more akin to a very rough alpha.
 It’s only been lightly tested in a minimum number of environments, so please proceed with caution if you opt to give it a try.
 Also, please [report any bugs](https://github.com/neatnik/omg.lol/issues/new?assignees=&labels=bug&template=bugs.yml&title=%5BBug%5D+) that you encounter when experimenting with passkeys on the site.

 ## Further reading